Vladimir Ghika

-Vladimir Ghika or Ghica (25 December 1873 – 16 May 1954) was a Romanian diplomat and essayist who, after his conversion from Romanian Orthodoxy to Catholicism, became a priest.
+Vladimir Ghika (or Ghica) (25 December 1873 – 16 May 1954) was a Romanian diplomat and essayist who, after his conversion from Romanian Orthodoxy became a priest of the Catholic Church.
 He was a member of the princely Ghica family, which ruled Moldavia and Wallachia at various times from the 17th to the 19th century.

-He died in prison in May 1954 after his arrest by the Communist regime.
+He died in prison in May 1954 after his arrest by the Communist regime of Romania.